 Schmidt-Jeffris, who is working with Dr. Elizabeth Beers, did lab studies to compare the two predatory mites.
 She found no important differences in the life stages of the two species.
 However, they did have different food preferences.
 When served only eggs of the two-spotted spider mite, A. caudiglans ate more than did G. occidentalis.
 Both enjoyed spider mite protonymphs equally.
 But then Schmidt-Jeffris found that A. caudiglans stopped laying eggs when it was only fed two-spotted spider mites and concluded that it was not an ideal prey.
 It prefers European red mite, which produces less webbing than McDaniel or two-spotted spider mites.

-She then asked managers of the orchard blocks she had sampled to fill out an online survey with information on the apple varieties grown, age of the block, management practices, pesticide use, prey available, and
+She then asked managers of the orchard blocks she had sampled to fill out an online survey with information on the apple varieties grown, age of the block, management practices, pesticide use, prey available, and surrounding landscape.

 Where Acramite (bifenazate) and conventional pesticides were used, G. occidentalis was more plentiful.
 In low-input and organic blocks and those with an abundance of grass or weeds in the tree row, A. caudiglans fared better.

 Schmidt-Jeffris said she was not sure why A. caudiglans liked weeds.
 It’s possible they provided shelter or additional resources for the mite, or it might survive better where herbicides are not used.
 A. caudiglans was less plentiful in Golden Delicious trees, which have smoother leaves than other varieties.
 Some predatory mite species prefer varieties with hairier leaves that are easier for them to cling to and reproduce on.